adletec/sonic/README.md

 * Run the benchmark suite and make sure that your change didn't (negatively) impact performance.
 If so, clearly state why this is necessary.

 ## FAQ
-**Q:** Why is the main project still on .NET Standard 1.6?
+**Q:** Why is the main project still on .NET Standard 1.6?<br/>

-**A:** While upgrading the project to .NET 7.0 would get us access to a couple of nice language features, there is no real benefit for the user of the library.
+**A:** While upgrading the project to .NET 7.0 would give us access to a couple of nice language features, there is no real benefit for the user of the library.
 But if we'd upgrade, we'd also force everyone who's currently on .NET < 7.0 to upgrade, too - which might break their use-case.
 This might change in the future, if there is a significant performance or even maintainability benefit from a newer target framework.
 At the moment, this is not the case.

-**Q:** What is the purpose of demo application in the solution?
+**Q:** What is the purpose of demo application in the solution?<br/>
 **A:** The original _Jace.NET_ contained a demo application just like this.
 It shows how an expression is parsed and illustrates the AST derived from it.
 This is a cross-platform version of the same demo, built using Avalonia UI.
 It's a nice little thing if you want to get a better understanding of what _sonic_ does internally.
 It's not a good example of how to use _sonic_, though.
 If you want to see a lot of usage examples, take a look at the tests.